wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 Data logs consist of a series of timestamped records.
 Control records allow starting, finishing, or changing the metadata of entries, and data records record data value changes.
 Timestamps are stored in integer microseconds; when running on the RoboRIO, the FPGA timestamp is used (the same timestamp returned by ``Timer.getFPGATimestamp()``).

-.. note: For more information on the details of the data log file format, see the `WPILib Data Log File Format Specification <https://github.com/wpilibsuite/allwpilib/blob/main/wpiutil/doc/datalog.adoc>`__.
+.. note:: For more information on the details of the data log file format, see the `WPILib Data Log File Format Specification <https://github.com/wpilibsuite/allwpilib/blob/main/wpiutil/doc/datalog.adoc>`__.

 Standard Data Logging using DataLogManager
 ------------------------------------------

 The ``DataLogManager`` class (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/wpilibj/DataLogManager.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classfrc_1_1_data_log_manager.html>`__) provides a centralized data log that provides automatic data log file management.
 It automatically cleans up old files when disk space is low and renames the file based either on current date/time or (if available) competition match number.
-The data file will be saved to a USB flash drive if one is attached, or to ``/home/lvuser`` otherwise.
+The data file will be saved to a USB flash drive in a folder called ``logs`` if one is attached, or to ``/home/lvuser/logs`` otherwise.

-.. note: USB flash drives need to be formatted as FAT32 to work with the roboRIO.
+.. note:: USB flash drives need to be formatted as FAT32 to work with the roboRIO.
 NTFS or exFAT formatted drives will not work.

 Log files are initially named ``FRC_TBD_{random}.wpilog`` until the DS connects.
 After the DS connects, the log file is renamed to ``FRC_yyyyMMdd_HHmmss.wpilog`` (where the date/time is UTC).
 If the :term:`FMS` is connected and provides a match number, the log file is renamed to ``FRC_yyyyMMdd_HHmmss_{event}_{match}.wpilog``.